datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 In this first step, we'll browse our computer to the sample data file for this lesson.
 In this case, We modified the `Portal_rodents` CSV file, adding several columns: `scientificName`, `locality`, `county`, `state`, `country` and generating several more columns in the lesson itself (`JSON`, `decimalLatitude`, `decimalLongitude`).
 Data in `locality`, `county`, `country`, `JSON`, `decimalLatitude` and `decimalLongitude` are contrived and are in no way related to the original dataset.

+[**This part should probably be in 03-scripts.md file with follow-up:** When doing this demo, the columns: JSON, decimalLatitude, decimalLongitude can be deleted, and then recreated if time, with a call to a locality service, and subsequent parsing of the JSON data returned by the service.]

 If you haven't already, download the data from:
 [https://www.dropbox.com/s/kbb4k00eanm19lg/Portal_rodents_19772002_scinameUUIDs.csv](https://www.dropbox.com/s/kbb4k00eanm19lg/Portal_rodents_19772002_scinameUUIDs.csv)